Backpacking in Cambodia

 Health and Safety in Cambodia

 The standard of emergency healthcare in Cambodia is quite basic and doctors will require cash payments before treatment.
-This coupled with the fact that airborne evacuation may be required means that you should have a fully comprehensive travel insurance policy before travelling to Cambodia.
+This coupled with the fact that airborne evacuation may be required means that it is vital that you get travel insurance before you leave for Cambodia.
+Even for short trips, our go-to travel insurance provider is World Nomads, which is also recommended by Lonely Planet, HostelWorld, and other major travel companies.

 Water in Cambodia is not safe to drink and water used for washing or consumption should have been boiled or sterilised first.
 Where possible it is best to stick to bottled water.
 Dairy products in Cambodia are un-pasteurised and should be avoided in all parts of the country.
 Vegetables should be peeled and washed before consumption and meat should be thoroughly cooked and eaten hot.